mvlvth/ValidityChecker/README.md

 - ValidityCheckerCar.java - The class for validating Swedish car registration numbers.
 The class extends ValidityChecker to invoke its methods.
 - Main.java - A Main file to connect the two programs and enable navigation.

-When either one of the programs run a log file is created in the src folder, where invalid user data is saved.
+When either one of the programs run, a log file is created in the src folder, where invalid user data is saved.
 The invalid data is also printed in the console.